 and express empathy, not sympathy

-America, people feel no shame when talking about the fact they are seeing a counsellor
+America, some celebrities talk about the fact they are seeing a counsellor

-a status symbol.
+or psychiatrist as a kind of status symbol.
 In Australia, an ethic of "no

 worries" reins.
 Irrespective of whether they have just lost two legs in a

-car accident or their business has just collapsed, Australians try to maintain
+car accident or their business has just collapsed, many Australians try to maintain

-the need to talk about your problems, it is more polite to try to turn the problem
+the need to talk about their problems, they often try to be polite by turning the problem

 into a funny story.

 worries mantra is best understood by appreciating that Australia was built by